Medicine access programme

 - The expanded access will occur in accordance with the requirements of the national regulatory authority in which the patient resides.

-How to request expanded access
+How to request medicine access

-If a treating physician believes expanded access may be the only option for a patient, the physician should contact Amryt Pharma to make a formal request on behalf of the patient.
+If a treating physician believes medicine access may be the only option for a patient, the physician should contact Amryt Pharma to make a formal request on behalf of the patient.
 The requesting physician must agree to obtain appropriate regulatory and ethics committee approvals, if applicable, and to comply with all other safety, monitoring, and patient consent requirements.